kantale/scripts/tickets/1463_Acquire_data_for_BMI_meta-analysis.md

     * Explicitly request to send the software and version of imputation software
     * Added IMPREF indicates the imputation reference panel (GoNL or 1000Genome) for the requested file names!
 * Data sent to biobanks! https://mail.google.com/mail/?shva=1#inbox/13c4e0869c936243
+* Two concerns from Jana:
+    * TRAILs/NESDA ask if they can do the imputation in impute2.
+No problem
+    * Can it be a confusion?
+The authors of the reference regarding inverse refer as **1000/BMI**
+    * Whereas what we want is:  inverse normally transformed BMI is calculated based on the inverse normal transformation where you first rank the values and then assign values to the ranks using the inverse normal distribution.
+This transformation results in the mean and the sd of the transformed variable as 0 and 1
+    * Hopefully there be no confusion..
 ## Wait for data files from cohorts !